AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: Prior Work on Synthetic Data

 Mechanisms that utilize different techniques for post-processing noisy marginals into synthetic data, like \privsyn, \rap, and \gem, do not have this limitation, and are free to select from a wider collection of marginals.
 While these methods do not suffer from this particular limitation of \pgm, they have other pros and cons which were surveyed in a recent article~\cite{dporgblog}.

 \paragraph*{\textbf{Summary}}

 With the exception of our new mechanism \aim, no mechanism listed in \cref{table:mechanisms} is aware of all four factors we discussed.
 Mechanisms that do not have four checkmarks in \cref{table:mechanisms} are not necessarily bad, but there are clear ways in which they can be improved.
 Conversely, mechanisms that have more checkmarks than other mechanisms are not necessarily better.
-For example, \rap has 3 checkmarks, but as we show in \cref{sec:experiments}, it does not consistently beat \independent, which only has 1 checkmark.
+For example, \independent only has one checkmark, but as we show in \cref{sec:experiments}, it sometimes outperforms mechanisms with three checkmarks.